petergardfjall/dotfiles/cheat/sheets/go.cheat.md

     # list all dependency edges between modules
     go mod graph

+    # remove all modules in the download cache: $GOPATH/pkg/mod
+    go clean --modcache

 If you find a need to rely on a particular commit or tag, just do:

     go get github.com/proj/repo@<commitish>